kaaengine/kaa/docs/reference/physics.rst

     * :code:`shape` - can be either :class:`geometry.Polygon` or :class:`geometry.Circle`
     * :code:`group` - an integer.
-    * :code:`mask` - a bit mask, it's recommended to use enumerated constant using enum.Intflag type
+    * :code:`mask` - an integer, used as a bit mask, it's recommended to use enum.Intflag enumerated constant
-    * :code:`collision_mask` - a bit mask, it's recommended to use enumerated constant using enum.Intflag type
+    * :code:`collision_mask` - an integer, used as a bit mask, it's recommended to use enum.Intflag enumerated constant
     * :code:`trigger_id` - your own value used with the :meth:`SpaceNode.set_collision_handler()` method.

 Instance properties: